 HOA Mediation

 Communities governed by a Homeowner’s Association (HOA) have always been abundant in Florida; however, in recent years the number of registered HOAs has increased dramatically.
 Consequently, so have disputes involving HOAs and members of the HOA.
 Spending the time and money it takes to litigate HOA disputes can be disadvantageous to everyone involved in the dispute.
-Mediation is a cost-effective and efficient alternative that is often required under Florida law for an HOA dispute.
+Often required under Florida law, mediation is a cost-effective and efficient alternative for an HOA dispute.

 HOA Disputes and Florida Law